 The best ways that you can help reduce the spread of this illness is to stay home if you don't feel well and to wash your hands frequently with soap and warm water for at least 20 seconds.
 Dry hands with a clean cloth, paper towels or air dry.

-At this time all Committee Meetings are postponed until further notice.
-The Town Council Meetings will be held virtually and telephonically.
-Please see the Town Council Agenda page for more information.
+Town Council Meetings are held in-person/virtual Zoom hybrid and Committee Meetings will be held virtually and telephonically until further notice.
+Please see the meeting schedule that is posted on the Home Page and the Town Council Agenda page for more information.